 - Activities During Project Closing: It is the time to measure and demonstrate project success with respect to benefit’s realized in project.
 All benefits mentioned in project Business Case may not be realized immediately after the deployment of the product/services.
 You should know that after the deployment when the benefits are expected to realize fully.
 Based on that evaluation activities are conducted, and project closure report is created.
 In measuring these benefits, post-deployment survey and focus group can be carried out to solicit quantitative or qualitative feedbacks.
 In closing, you measure, evaluate, demonstrate, and report the benefits.
 Your closure report should mention which benefits are realized, dependencies on other projects in realizing pending benefits, and which benefits will be realized by line operations after project handover.

 To summarize, traditional approach of linking success of project to Triple Constraints needs a paradigm shift in mind-set of project managers, business analysts and organizations.
 Projects Business Case should be a live document, referred, and if necessary updated throughout project lifecycle.
 You should be aware of the benefit’s to be realized in the project and be able to demonstrate projects success through benefits realized.

-You can enrol in our online PMP® or PMI-PBA® program to learn how the project management and business analysis contribute in the benefits realization.
+You can enroll in our online PMP® or PMI-PBA® certification program to learn how the project management and business analysis contribute to the benefits realization.
 Our online programs not only will meet your needs to pass the exam but also it will make your exam journey comfortable and enjoyable.
-You will have Unlimited Access to the technical support.
-And it happens via the FORUM, emails and Live Interaction Opportunity every alternate week both for PMP® and PMI-PBA®.
+You will have Unlimited Access to technical support.
+And it happens via the FORUM, emails and Live Interaction Opportunity every alternate week both for PMP® and PMI-PBA® Certification.